Vasudev-v12/AgentD---Document-Analyser/README.md

 RUN THE SOFTWARE

 * open 'backend' folder and run 'server.py'.
 * open 'frontendUI' folder in terminal and execute command: 'npx serve'.
+* open 'https://localhost:3000' in any browser.
+(This will open the GUI of the software)